LRolfL/tes3mp-0.8/README.md

 Not working for the latest version:

--- simplyRegenMagicka: Simple way to add players magicka regeneration and adjust the amount of regeneration and its timing.
+-- simplyRegenMagicka: Add players magicka regeneration and adjust the amount of regeneration and its timing.